Designing the SIP trunk for E9-1-1 in Skype for Business Server 2015

-Lync Server provides several strategies for handling voice resiliency in branch offices, including: having resilient data networks, deploying a SIP trunk at each branch, or pushing calls out to the local gateway during outages.
-For details, see Branch site SIP trunking in Lync Server 2013.
+Skype for Business Server provides several strategies for handling voice resiliency in branch offices, including: having resilient data networks, deploying a SIP trunk at each branch, or pushing calls out to the local gateway during outages.
+For details, see SIP trunking in Skype for Business Server 2015.

 - Is call admission control (CAC) enabled?